Festival of Hope coming to Easton

-EASTON — The Festival of Hope event is scheduled for Aug.
+EASTON — The Festival of Hope is set for Aug.
 31 from 6 p.m. to 8 p.m. at Idlewild Park in Easton.

-The festival includes musical performances and the launch of the Talbot Goes Purple’s fifth year of helping local residents dealing with addiction and substance abuse.
+The festival includes musical performances and the launch of the Talbot Goes Purple’s fifth year of promoting education and substance abuse prevention.

-The Aug.
-31 festival includes live music, free hot dogs and pit beef, kids games and face painting and K-9 demonstrations from the Talbot County Sheriff’s Office.
-There will also be resources for those facing addiction and substance challenges.
+The festival includes live music, free hot dogs and pit beef, kids games and face painting and K-9 demonstrations from the Talbot County Sheriff’s Office.
+Community resource and substance abuse prevention education materials will be available.

 The festival is a partnership between Talbot Goes Purple, Mid-Shore Restoring Hope in Women, Christ Church of Easton, and the town of Easton.
 It coincides with international overdose awareness day.

-Talbot Goes Purple will officially launch year five of its efforts at the festival, with a brief lighting ceremony at the park’s gazebo.
+Talbot Goes Purple will officially launch year five of its efforts at the festival, with a brief lighting ceremony at 7:45 p.m. at the park’s gazebo.
 A Walk of Solidarity around the park’s track, honoring those lost while supporting people in recovery, will directly follow the lighting.

 “The pandemic really brought new challenges to people struggling with substance use disorder,” said Talbot County Sheriff Joe Gamble.
 “We want people to come out and have fun, learn about TGP, see what resources are available and hopefully, remember that prevention, treatment and recovery do work.”